Shopping Cart

 How a dry red wine feels in your mouth depends on its tannins and alcohol content.
 Wines with more tannins, such as Cabernet Sauvignon, have a strong and full feel that leaves your mouth dry.
 Wines with softer tannins like Merlot are softer and feel more pleasant.
 The amount of alcohol also affects how the wine feels and adds body.
 Together, they influence how dry red wine feels, making each sip memorable for its taste and smell.

-Dry Red Wine & Cooking
+Dry Red Wine Pairing Ideas

 When pairing food with dry red wine, you can match or mix flavours.
 Matching flavours means choosing food and wine with similar tastes so they go well together.
 For example, bold wine goes well with hearty foods because they're intense.
 Mixing flavours, on the other hand, is about balancing tastes, such as pairing a spicy wine with a rich dish to balance things out and refresh your mouth.